ipenas-cl/Tempo-Lang/docs/language/no-import-philosophy.md

 ---

-# The Tempo "No-Import" Philosophy
+# The Chronos "No-Import" Philosophy

 ## Overview

-Tempo embraces a radical approach to standard library design: **everything is built-in**.
+Chronos embraces a radical approach to standard library design: **everything is built-in**.
 There are no imports, no dependencies, and no network requirements.
-Every Tempo program has access to the complete standard library functionality through the compiler's prelude.
+Every Chronos program has access to the complete standard library functionality through the compiler's prelude.

 ## Why No Imports?